Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/README-incremental-instructions.md

 > Pre-requisites:
 >
 > go through the previous phase of the tutorial showing how the [Using the Microsoft identity platform to call the Microsoft Graph API from an An ASP.NET Core 2.x Web App](../../2-WebApp-graph-user/2-1-Call-MSGraph).
-This page shows the incremental change needed to set up application roles and retrieve them in your app when a user signs in.
+This page shows the incremental change needed to set up App roles and retrieve them in your app when a user signs in.

 To run this sample, you'll need: